 Your opinion or preference

 The goal of treatment is to replace the deficient hormones and relieve the symptoms of hormone deficiency.
 Since Addison's disease can be life-threatening, treatment often begins with administration of corticosteroids.
-Corticosteroids, such as cortisol, may be taken orally or intravenously, depending on the child's condition.
+Corticosteroids, such as hydrocortisone, may be taken orally or intravenously, depending on the child's condition.
 Usually the child must continue taking the corticosteroids for the rest of his or her life.
 Treatment may also include taking a medication that helps restore the body's level of sodium and potassium.